Matthew Broderick

-In 2006, for his contributions to the film industry, Broderick was inducted into the Hollywood Walk of Fame with a motion pictures star located at 6801 Hollywood Boulevard.
-Eleven years later, he earned induction into the American Theater Hall of Fame.
+In 2006, for his contributions to the film industry, Broderick was inducted into the Hollywood Walk of Fame with a motion pictures star at 6801 Hollywood Boulevard.
+Eleven years later, he was inducted into the American Theater Hall of Fame.

 Early life

-Broderick was born in Manhattan, the son of Patricia (née Biow), a playwright, actress, and painter, and James Broderick, an actor and World War II veteran.
+Broderick was born in Manhattan, the only son of Patricia (née Biow), a playwright, actress, and painter, and James Broderick, an actor and World War II veteran.
 His mother was Ashkenazi Jewish, a descendant of emigrants from Germany and Poland.
 His father was a Catholic of Irish and English descent.
+He has two sisters.
+His maternal grandfather was advertising executive Milton H. Biow.
 Broderick attended grade school at City and Country School in Manhattan and high school at the private Walden School, also in Manhattan.
 He received acting training at HB Studio.

 Career

+Early career

-Broderick's first major acting role came in an HB Studio workshop production of playwright Horton Foote's On Valentine's Day, playing opposite his father, who was a friend of Foote's.
+Broderick's first major acting role came in an HB Studio workshop production of playwright Horton Foote's On Valentine's Day, playing opposite his father, a friend of Foote's.
 This was followed by a supporting role as Harvey Fierstein's gay adopted son, David, in the off-Broadway production of Fierstein's Torch Song Trilogy; then, a good review by The New York Times theater critic Mel Gussow brought him to the attention of Broadway.
 Broderick commented on the effects of that review in a 2004 60 Minutes II interview:

-Before I knew it, I was like this guy in a hot play.
-And suddenly, all these doors opened.
-And it's only because Mel Gussow happened to come by right before it closed and happened to like it.
-It's just amazing.
-All these things have to line up that are out of your control.
+He was replaced on Torch Song by Jon Cryer, who "closely resembled" Broderick.

 He followed that with the role of Eugene Morris Jerome in the Neil Simon Eugene Trilogy including the plays Brighton Beach Memoirs and Biloxi Blues.
 He won the Tony Award for Best Featured Actor in a Play for his role in Brighton Beach Memoirs.
+Broderick is a founding member of Naked Angels.
+Cryer also became a standby and replacement for Broderick on this role.